+A. Outreach Program

+Rating Expectations

-A. Outreach Program Rating Expectations A complete response must □Meets Describe an outreach program to develop community support for the proposed □ivieets school that has been implemented during the application process; Describe specific activities that have been implemented, include evidence of implementationComplete Appendix H: Community Outreach to delineate the □Approaches specific activities conducted by the applicant team; -··· Include evidence that demonstrates the activities reached in the community to demonstrate robust community engagement and demand for the school.
-Indicate the date, targeted stakeholder group, a description of the outreach, location, information/input obtained and the specific actions taken to incorporate feedback on the application to demonstrate a broad audience, that □Does Not Meet is-representative of the community in which the proposed school will be located; has had input and Describe how this outreach has enabled the applicant team to understand the needs of the community in which the proposed school intends to locate Indicate the number of attendees at each outreach activity.
-ENTER INDEPEND ENT REVIEW TEAM COMMENTS HERE:
+□Meets A complete response must

+□Approaches Complete Appendix H: Community Outreach to delineate the specific activities conducted by the applicant team in the community to demonstrate robust community engagement and demand for the school.
+Indicate the date, targeted stakeholder group, a description of the outreach, location, information/input □Does Not Meet obtained and the specific actions taken to incorporate feedback on the application to demonstrate a broad audience, representative of the community has had input and Indicate the number of attendees at each outreach activity.
+ENTER INDEPENDI ENT REVIEW TEAM COMMENTS HERE: